lelylan/device-directive-ng/README.md

 [Lelylan](http://lelylan.com) makes it easy for developers to monitor and control all devices in your house providing a simple, open and consistent REST API.
-Lelylan Device Component is an AngularJS directive (aka Web Component) to easily monitor and control your devices in realtime.
+Lelylan Device Component is an AngularJS directive to easily monitor and control your devices in realtime.

 ### What is a Device

-A device is everything you interact with everyday of your life like lights, appliances, alarms, cooling and heating systems, windows, gates, multimedia and much more.
+A device is everything you interact with everyday of your life like lights, appliances, alarms, heating systems, windows, gates, multimedia and much more.
 In Lelylan a Device is a set of services you can use to monitor and control any object in the real world.